-Need a dentist in Lake Forest, IL or any part of the Chicagoland area?
+Need a dentist in any part of the Chicagoland area?
 Dr. James Fondriest welcomes new patients of all ages.
 Call (847) 234-0517 to request an appointment with Dr. Fondriest to set up your next cleaning or talk about our many available cosmetic and restorative treatments.

 The Good Side of Dental Plaque

 Did you know that dental plaque has a benefit to your health?
 This comes as a surprise to many individuals who have always assumed that plaque needs to be removed immediately.
 While this substance should not stay on your teeth for a long time, it does have a purpose.

 Plaque is a biofilm, a film made up of living organisms.
 As you might guess from former visits to the dentist, plaque develops naturally on the surface of your teeth.
 Whenever you eat or drink something other than water or clear, sugarless liquids, bacteria begins to build up on your teeth.
 This bacteria is the building blocks of what will become plaque.